Nigerian Enterprises Promotion Decree: NEPC 1977

 Prior to 1977, criticism of the existing law led to a couple of amendments but the most significant was in 1977.
 Critics had felt the changes created a new bourgeois that purchased majority of the shares.
 In addition, while 950 business were affected under the 1972 decree some had requested exemptions and not all were compliant by April 1974.
 Some affected enterprises were alleged to have conspired with some Nigerians who will come in as a silent partner or front as chairman of the board of directors but the firm will be managed by line personnel expatriates in the backroom.
 The new amendment of 1977 limited the number of companies an individual could gain majority control and empowered the enterprises promotion board with the ability to seal the offices of non compliant firms.
 Businesses where divided into three schedules.
 Under schedule one, ownership of businesses shall be 100% indigenous.
 Business activities under this schedule were related to the retail and service sector, advertising, bakeries, commercial transportation and estate agencies.
-Under schedule two, ownership will be 60% owned by Nigerian.
+Under schedule two, ownership will be 60% owned by Nigerians.
 Under the amendment additional sectors were added to schedule 2, this included banking, insurance, food processing, petrochemicals and iron and steel.